Jessica Eye

-Jessica Jo-Anne Eye (born July 27, 1986) is an American retired mixed martial artist.
-She competed as a flyweight in the Ultimate Fighting Championship (UFC).
+Jessica Jo-Anne Eye (born July 27, 1986) is a former American professional mixed martial artist currently signed with the Bare Knuckle Fighting Championship (BKFC).
+She formerly competed as a flyweight in the Ultimate Fighting Championship (UFC).

 Early life

 Jessica Eye was born in Akron, Ohio to Randy Allen and Colleen Joanne Eye.
 Eye has two half-sisters, Jennifer Carlisle-Brunner and Heather Carlisle-Hunter, and a brother, Randy Miles Eye.
 When Eye was 6, her parents divorced.
 Her mother and sisters were forced to move to the Washington D.C. suburbs of Virginia.
 Eye attended elementary school in Virginia but returned to Ohio, growing up in Cuyahoga Falls and graduated from high school in Rootstown, Ohio.
 When she was 16 years old, a drunk driver hit Eye and her father.
 She suffered a broken back, among other injuries, and was bedridden for three months.
 She credits this incident with creating her drive towards success in mixed martial arts.
 She graduated in 2005 from Rootstown High School and Maplewood Career Center.
 She then attended the University of Akron, but never finished her four-year degree.

 On June 4, 2019, Eye wrote in an article for The Players' Tribune detailing abuse she suffered as a teenager from her father, including an incident when Eye was 14, that led to her father being arrested and charged with child endangerment and domestic abuse.